Hexheld/hexheld-docs/MD/Pilot16.md

 `Z` - Set if the result of an operation is zero, cleared if not.

 `S` - Set if the result of an operation is negative, cleared if not.
 This is a direct copy of the highest bit of the result.

+NOTE: The proper terminology for a subtraction carry is a *borrow*.

 #### `V` Flag